-Every winter, in January or February, 250 volunteers count the number of people experiencing homelessness in our city.
+Every winter, in January or February, typically about 250 volunteers count the number of people experiencing homelessness in our city.
 The Point in Time count is a communitywide effort that provides an opportunity for residents and local businesses to actively contribute and learn about people who are experiencing homelessness and gain an understanding of the resources available to address homelessness in Long Beach.
 The count is vital in determining the scope of homelessness, defining existing resources available and identifying gaps to better serve these individuals.

 2023 Homeless Count Information

 The 2023 Long Beach Homeless Count took place on January 26, 2023.
 This Point-in-Time (PIT) Count is a communitywide effort to count and survey people experiencing homelessness in our community.
 It is vital for determining the scope of homelessness, defining existing resources available, and identifying gaps.

 In 2023, about 300 volunteers helped conduct the PIT Count.
 Information regarding volunteer opportunities for the 2024 count will be shared in fall 2023.
 We invite you to join us for a hands-on opportunity to hear directly from people experiencing homelessness and partner in improving the services and solutions we offer.

 To volunteer for the PIT Count, people must:

 - Attend a two-hour orientation and training prior to the day of the Count.
 Orientations will be held both virtually and in person and will occur in early January.

 - Commit to a four-hour canvassing shift.
 Volunteers will be expected to report at a specific time, typically around 4:30 a.m. and dispatched to the field by 5 a.m.